Near Browning in Glacier County, Montana — The American West (Mountains)

 The Government record of the sign language of all American Indians, started by General Hugh L. Scott, was completed by Richard Sanderville, who was official interpreter or this reservation.

 Other nearby markers.
-At least 1 other marker is within 11 miles of this marker, measured as the crow flies.
-Camp Disappointment (approx. 10.1 miles away).
+At least 2 other markers are within 11 miles of this location, measured as the crow flies: A different marker also named The Blackfeet Nation (a few steps from this marker); Camp Disappointment (approx. 10.1 miles away).

 More about this marker.
 This is a large, painted wooden "billboard-style" marker, hanging from a heavy-duty wooden frame.